OWASP/owasp-mastg/Document/0x06f-Testing-Local-Authentication.md

     NSLog(@"Something went wrong");
 }
 ```

-#### Without Source Code
-Usage of frameworks in app can be detected by analyzing app binary's list of shared dynamic libraries by running:
+Usage of frameworks in app can also be detected by analyzing app binary's list of shared dynamic libraries by running:
  `$ otool -L <AppName>.app/<AppName>`

 If `LocalAuhentication.framework` was used in app, output will contain both of following lines (remember that `LocalAuhentication.framework` uses `Security.framework` under the hood), if `Security.framework` - only second one: